SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---
  **The month-long recruitment was highly effective** for a few reasons:

-- Since it wasn't confined to a particular few days, people could come according to the flexibility of their schedule.
+- Since it wasn't confined to a particular few days, people could come according to their own schedules.
 - People could get a feel of debate before they committed.
 - People filtered themselves out, so people who still attended by the end were the people who were genuinely interested.
 - Glaring issues could surface, making us aware of problematic individuals before admitting them into the club.